 If you skip tracks you don’t like you could remove them later by creating a smart playlist of skipped tracks and deleting them all - we’ll explain how to make a smart playlist below.

 Of course you could just delete a track from your music library.

 - Right click on the track and choose Delete From Library.

 - If you have iTunes Match you’ll see a message asking you to confirm you want to delete the song from your iCloud Music Library.

 - Click on Delete Song.

-Sort the music in the Music app
+Best way to sort music in the Music app

 Now that you have some music in your library you’ll want to do a bit of housekeeping for the best listening experience.

 If you have an iTunes library with multiple tracks amassed over many years we expect that you’d recommend anyone new to the Music app follow this advice.